neoseele/gluster-demo/README.md

 * is containerized
 * has a RESTful based volume management API

-We can now turn a GKE cluster (with local-ssd enabled) into a GlusterFS cluster.
-Workload running in the cluster will be able to use persistent ReadWriteMany storage based on local-ssd (via replicated GlusterFS volumes).
+We can now turn a GKE cluster, with local SSDs attached the nodes, into a **Container Native Storage**.
+Workload running in the cluster is now able to use the cluster itself as a **Fast**, **Persistent** and **ReadWriteMany** Storage.

-Thankfully, there is already a [open-source project](https://github.com/gluster/gluster-kubernetes) for this.
-However the deployment code requires XFS, which is not available in COS, I have to [improvise](https://github.com/neoseele/heketi/tree/ext4).
+Somebody thought about this already [open-source project](https://github.com/gluster/gluster-kubernetes), but the code needs some [hack](https://github.com/neoseele/heketi/tree/ext4) to work with COS, as COS does not support XFS.

 ## Demo